PPniaw/moment-astro/src/pages/twisted-sister/we-re-not-gonna-take-it.md

 ---
 <LyricSection>

-We're not gonna take it
+We&rsquo;re not gonna take it

-No! we ain't gonna take it
+No! we ain&rsquo;t gonna take it

-We're not gonna take it anymore
+We&rsquo;re not gonna take it anymore

 </LyricSection>

 <LyricSection>

-We've got the right to choose it
+We&rsquo;ve got the right to choose it

-There ain't no way we will lose it
+There ain&rsquo;t no way we will lose it

 This is our life